 Now try something like:

-Jane looked scared cowering behind the car, hands gripping the shotgun.Is the POV character relaying what they see, or what they judge they see?
-Are they saying they see a woman cowering behind a car and feel she looks scared when she's really not (or might not be), or do they actually see a scared woman?
-If they're the POV character, they won't need to qualify what they see unless it's not clear from the description or they don't believe what they're looking at.
+Jane looked scared cowering behind the car, her hands gripping the shotgun.Is the POV character relaying what they see, or what they think they see?
+Are they saying they see a woman cowering behind a car and believe she looks scared when she's really not, or do they actually see a scared woman?

 How do you feel about ambiguous descriptions?
 Do your characters ever assume something is wrong when they don't really question it?
 Have you ever thought about how you use these words?